Evanoua/Xahau-Dev-Contest/contest_submissions/readme.md

 ## How to Use the Project 🚀

--opem the folder installed in a location of your choice on your pc
+-open the folder installed in a location of your choice on your pc

 -open cmd in the folder; top search bar type cmd or in the console type "cd (folderdirectory)"